py-lidbox/lidbox/examples/common-voice/README.md

 These datasets were chosen for this example because they do not contain too much data for a simple example (2-10 hours each), yet there should be enough data for applying deep learning.

+If you want to experiment with other Common Voice datasets, update variable `datasets` in `scripts/prepare.bash` and key `labels` in `config.xvector.yaml`.

 ## Requirements

 * [`bc`](https://www.gnu.org/software/bc)